 - Keep a record of your past trades and your strategies at the time

-- Show software support people exactly how their software is misbehaving
+- Record and show technical support troubleshooters exactly how software is malfunctioning

 There are plenty of screen recording applications available.
 Some paid, some free.
 Some good, some not-so-good.

 At a minimum, traders should look for a screen recording app meeting these basic criteria:

 - Able to record a whole screen, one window, or a specific area